readium/ts-toolkit/docs/protection/introduction.md

-# Introduction to the protection of Web Publication
+# Introduction to the protection of Web Publications

 The concept of reading books - i.e. long-form publications - in a Web browser emerged around 2010.
 It rapidly got some traction and the organization of the [Books in Browsers](https://booksinbrowsers.org/past-bibs/) event, between 2011 and 2016, is a good illustration of the raise and fall of the concept.